 The Verde and Salt rivers are freshwater lifelines for the diverse fish and wildlife of the Tonto National Forest, which spans nearly three million acres, from saguaro cactus-studded desert to pine-forested mountains beneath the Mogollon Rim.
 One of the country’s largest national forests, the Tonto is home to more than 400 vertebrate species, including 21 listed as threatened, endangered or state sensitive.

-Western Rivers Conservancy is working to preserve a mile of the East Verde River, a key tributary to the Verde, by acquiring the 149-acre Doll Baby Ranch.
+Western Rivers Conservancy is working to protect a mile of the East Verde River, a key tributary to the Verde, by conserving the 149-acre Doll Baby Ranch, which we acquired in spring 2017.
 Our effort will conserve prime habitat along the East Verde and help the Forest Service acquire a crucial inholding at the edge of the Mazatzal Wilderness.

 WRC’s efforts will benefit at least 10 native fish species with special conservation status within the Tonto National Forest.
 These include Colorado pikeminnow, Gila topminnow and razorback sucker (all endangered); roundtail chub (proposed threatened); desert sucker, Sonora sucker, Gila longfin dace and speckled dace (all species of concern).